At the request of member countries, we can provide specialized teams to assist their national law enforcement.

 At the request of the Philippines, we deployed an IMEST to the Summit of the Association of Southeast Asian Nations in Manila in November 2017.
 Its primary purpose was to work alongside the Philippine Bureau of Immigration to reinforce the screening of passengers arriving in the Philippines.

-Checks were made against our Stolen and Lost Travel Documents database and Nominal database to prevent recorded criminals from entering the country.
+Checks were made against our SLTD database (travel and identity documents) and Nominal database to prevent recorded criminals from entering the country.

 During this two-week deployment, more than 2 million searches were carried out against these databases resulting in 43 "hits".
 Some 35 people were using lost or stolen travel document and eight people were in the nominal database as persons of interest.
 As a result, five people were arrested.